-"We need to pay fifty million pounds back to the bank before the end of August," revealed Walsh, his face growing greyer by the second.
+"We have a two hundred and forty million pound bank loan.
+Half of that must be repaid by the end of August," said Walsh, his face grey with worry.

 "But that's in, like, a week!" said Jamie, panic in his voice.
 "What happens if we don't?"